05. The Pearl Of Great Price

 Again, the kingdom of Heaven is compared to a man, a merchant seeking excellent pearls; who finding one very precious pearl, going away has sold all things, as many as he had, and bought it.
 (Matthew 13:45-46)

-There are also a few subtle differences between the parables which are significant and illustrate what’s involved in a person’s progress from a state of finding “treasure in a field” to becoming a “spiritual merchant“.
-In the parable of The Treasure Hid in the Field we are dealing with something a little less defined and purposeful than what we find in the parable of The Pearl of Great Price.
-In The Treasure Hid in the Field parable we get a sense of a man stumbling onto something whereas, in the parable of the The Pearl of Great Price we see a man engaged in a specific work, one who knows exactly what he is searching for in his trading of pearls.
+There are also a few subtle differences between the two parables which are significant and which illustrate what’s involved in the shift from a state of finding treasure in a field to becoming a spiritual merchant.
+In the parable of the treasure hidden in the field we are dealing with something a little less defined and purposeful than what we find in the parable of the pearl of great price.
+For in the former we get a sense of surprise, of a man stumbling onto or discovering something whereas, in the latter we see a man engaged in a specific type of work and of one who knows exactly what he is searching for in his trading of pearls.
 We too, in our search for spiritual things, begin almost without really knowing what it is we are looking for.
 We seemingly stumble onto ideas and concepts that carry some kind of spiritual focus for us and are able to meet the needs that arise out of the specific states of life we are in.
 But as we progress, we grow more and more sensitive to what it is that will actually fulfil our inner longing and, more importantly, what it is we must do if the object of this deep longing is to be realised.

-Because pearls are precious things, in the Word they correspond to things of spiritual value.
-Now a pearl, while not being a precious stone, does have similar qualities to precious stones.
-We’ve already mentioned its value, but they are also hard like stone and all stones in the Word correspond to truths or falsities depending on the context in which they are mentioned.
+Now pearls, whilst not being precious stones, do have similar qualities.
+They are highly valued and they are also hard like stones and all stones in the Word correspond to truths or falsities depending on the context in which they are mentioned.
 We can get a sense of what kind of truths pearls correspond to from their use in the New Jerusalem or Holy City in the book of Revelation.

 In Revelation 21:21 we read;